userdocs/yme/qbt-static/docs/script-usage.md

 :::

 :::caution Assumptions
-The easiest way to progress if that I assume you have downloaded the script locally, as recommended in the previous section and that you have docker, <Tips>qemu and binmtfs:qemu</Tips> available to you.
+The easiest way to progress if that I assume you have downloaded the script locally, as recommended in the previous section and that you have docker, [qemu and binmtfs](glossary/qemu) available to you.
 :::

 :::danger